nao4arale/go_gobgp_api/README.md

 # gobgp_clapi_server
-This Running REST API over GoBGP.
+This Running REST API GoBGP together.
-You send the Curl with GoBGP's CLI to the REMOTE GoBGP, Run That's CLI on the GoBGPD.
+You send commands the GoBGP's CLI into the Json's code to the REMOTE GoBGP, Run That's CLI on the Gobgpd!!
-(On the Restful Auth is JWT.)
+(With the restful auth Token, JWT.)

 # gobgp_clapi_lient
-This Support tool that Gobgp's CLI sending to the HTTP API.
+This Support tool this HTTP API.
 Now, Only Support BGP ipv4 flowspec.

 ## What you need